LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_2.md

 In this step, we will configure the acquisition for the AppSec component.

 This is a special acquisition that will listen on a TCP socket for requests from web servers.
+(Unix sockets support soon)

 In this workshop, we will use port 4242 on the loopback interface for the acquisition.